flock-lab/flock/README.md

 ## License

 Copyright 2020 UMD Database Group.
-All Rights Reserved.
 The library, examples, and all source code are released under [AGPL-3.0 License](LICENSE).